 The world renowned British Broadcasting Corporation – more normally known as the BBC – has been licking its wounds after a series of disastrous decisions has caused it to lose a lot of its public support.
-The most recent of these was its support of comedian Jo Brand after shewas alleged to have made an incitement to violence on one if its radio shows when she made a joke on its BBC Radio 4 show Heresy effectively inviting individuals to pour acid over unpopular politicians.
-After this the BBC came under intense pressure to censure the comedian Jo Brand, not least from the UK Prime Minister Theresa May.
+The most recent of these was its support of comedian Jo Brand after she was alleged to have made an incitement to violence on one if its radio shows when she made a joke on its BBC Radio 4 show Heresy effectively inviting individuals to pour acid over unpopular politicians.
+After this the BBC came under intense pressure to censure the comedian not least from the UK Prime Minister Theresa May.
 As a result, the BBC has now removed Jo Brand’s joke from its recordings.

 While most will rightly have taken this Brand’s joke on the radio show as just a joke, it was pointed out that some “less clever” types in the audience might well have taken this as a call to arms, or worse, even acted upon it.
-The joke is not always received in the way is is meant.
+The joke is not always received in the way it is meant.
 BBC uncomfortably found this out half a century ago when it discovered that the joke racist statements made by the BBC’s comedy character Alf Garnet were being taken seriously by some.
 Worse, not only did they not get the joke, some of these individuals actually started to agree with Garnet’s racist sentiments.

 While the two above events may have upset the middle-aged-and-upwards listeners who tend to listen to Radio 4 and Radio 5 Live, the BBC has a bigger problem with its licence payers in other age groups and sectors.

 In this multi-media streaming age with its huge choice of viewing and listening, many young people do not see the relevance of the BBC and resent having to pay a licence fee for a service they hardly use it.
 Many no longer pay the licence at all – with estimates that up to three million are refusing to pay the licence fee despite legal threats – and this has forced the BBC to take other measures in order to make up this funding shortfall.
 In June, the BBC announced the end of its waiver of the licence fee for most of those of 75 years old and above – excepting those on benefits.

 Nevertheless, despite being decried for its unforgiving self-righteousness and hypocrisy as described above, the BBC remains a respected institution.
 The recent rebroadcasting of recordings of its war correspondents covering the D-Day landings in 1944 has reminded us all that BBC has a long and distinguished history – especially in news and current affairs.

 However, the BBC can rightly be criticised for trying to do too much as it tries to compete with terrestrial, satellite, and increasingly, on-line broadcasters.
+For example, it has too many TV, radio and online channels, some of which have very little audience.

 As it is, the days of its licence fee funding raising more than £3.7 billion (US$4.6 Billion) for the corporation look likely to be numbered – and probably should be.
-This could be replaced – either by a levy on commercial terrestrial, satellite and online broadcasters wishing to air their programmes within the UK – or via a subscription-funding system, with some of the BBC’s output only being available behind a paywall for subscribers – or combination thereof.
+This funding could be replaced either, by a levy on the revenues of commercial terrestrial, satellite and online broadcasters wishing to air their programmes within the UK, or via a subscription-funding system, with some of the BBC’s output only being available behind a paywall for subscribers, or by a combination thereof.